EBI-Metagenomics/miassembler/README.md

 Input/output options
-  --study_accession                       [string]  The ENA Study secondary accession --reads_accession                       [string]  The ENA Run primary accession --private_study                         [boolean] To use if the ENA study is private --samplesheet                           [string]  Path to comma-separated file containing information about the raw reads with the prefix to be used.
+  --study_accession                       [string]  The ENA Study secondary accession --reads_accession                       [string]  The ENA Run primary accession --private_study                         [boolean] To use if the ENA study is private, *this feature only works on EBI infrastructure at the moment*
+  --samplesheet                           [string]  Path to comma-separated file containing information about the raw reads with the prefix to be used.
   --assembler                             [string]  The short reads assembler (accepted: spades, metaspades, megahit) --single_end                            [boolean] Force the single_end value for the study / reads --library_strategy                      [string]  Force the library_strategy value for the study / reads (accepted: metagenomic, metatranscriptomic,
                                                     genomic, transcriptomic, other)
   --library_layout                        [string]  Force the library_layout value for the study / reads (accepted: single, paired)
   --platform                              [string]  Force the sequencing_platform value for the study / reads --spades_version                        [string]  null [default: 3.15.5] --megahit_version                       [string]  null [default: 1.2.9] --flye_version                          [string]  null [default: 2.9]